beegagliardi.com

 $1,500 flat

-• Live recorded walkthrough — Stress-testing the journey across your help center, search, AI bots, community, and docs.
+• Live recorded walkthrough — Stress-testing the journey across your help center, docs, search, community, and AI answers.

-• Shadow CX & Flow gap mapping — Identifying contradictions across siloed touchpoints and exactly where customer momentum breaks.
+• Shadow CX and flow-gap mapping — Identifying contradictions across siloed touchpoints and exactly where customer momentum breaks.

-• The Deliverables — The raw 60-minute footage, a written architectural summary, and a prioritized fix list.
+• Deliverables — A recorded walkthrough, written architectural summary, and prioritized fix list.

-No ongoing commitment · Audit fee fully credited if you continue to a fractional partnership
+No ongoing commitment.
+Audit fee fully credited if you continue into a fractional partnership.

 Most Impactful